Before we get to the GU Liquid Energy gel review, lets get your top questions about this new energy product from GU out of the way:

 Unlike Runivore Will (the other reviewer on Runivore), I don’t mind the taste of energy gels too much.
 They are not something I would ever eat on their own for enjoyment, but I enjoy the flavor when I’m on long runs or during a race.
 I’ve also used GU energy gels more than any other type of nutrition products during marathons or ultras.
 I like them for the variety of flavors.

-From the very first gulp, or rather sip, of GU Liquid Energy, I felt like I was consuming something very familiar.
-In other words, the flavors that I tried all were very similar to the original GU gel flavors.
+From the very first sip of the GU Liquid Energy Gel, I felt like I was eating something very familiar.
+The flavors that I tried all were very similar to the original GU gel flavors.
 I think there is also something unique to GU gels in general and this uniqueness remained in the Liquid Energy products as well.

 I did see in the GU reviews that some people complained about the opening not being big enough and some people had trouble getting the gel out easily.
 I didn’t really notice this to be a serious problem and it is probably a built-in spill deterrent as the gel is liquid.
 I remember having to suck a little bit for the coffee flavor – but perhaps I didn’t execute the rip as efficiently as with the other flavors.